stape-io/weather-variable/README.md

 # Weather Variable

-### Weather gives you the ability to get the air temperature in your city.
+### Weather gives you the ability to get the air temperature and rain data in your city.